 Other lovely drives in this region include the 8-mile Million Dollar View Scenic Byway, which winds by the Chiputneticook lakes, and the Blackwoods Byway, a 12.5-mile drive through blueberry barrens.

-Kennebec and Moose River Valleys Region – Scenic Drives
+Kennebec & Moose River Valleys Region – Scenic Drives

 Travel back in time on the Old Canada Road.
 This 78-mile byway traces the historical route between Maine and Quebec, passing by quaint villages and untouched wilderness along the way.
 The road’s southern portion is characterized by water — from the Kennebec River to Wyman Lake, and Moxie Falls to the Moose River – while the northern miles pass through pristine forest.

-Maine’s Lakes and Mountains Region – Scenic Drives
+Maine’s Lakes & Mountains Region – Scenic Drives

 The Maine Lakes and Mountains region is full of blue lakes and rocky peaks.
 For year-round activities and scenery, the Rangeley Lakes Scenic Byway offers 36 miles to explore, following along rivers and streams and offering some of the best fall foliage around.
 Other attractions include the Wilheim Reich Museum and the annual Snodeo and Apple Festivals.

 Other notable drives in this region include the 37-mile State Route 27, 60-mile Pequawket Trail Scenic Byway and 21-mile Grafton Notch Scenic Byway.

 Maine’s largest, northernmost region is characterized by pristine forests, more-than 2,000 lakes and recreational and cultural attractions, from canoeing and skiing to the Potato Blossom Festival and Moose Stompers Weekend.